ucl-exoplanets/TauREx3_public/doc/source/user/taurex/quickstart.rst

 ==========

 To get quickly up to speed lets try an example run using TauREx3.
-We will be using the ``examples/quickstart.par`` file as a starting point and ``examples/test_data.dat`` as our observation
+We will be using the ``examples/parfiles/quickstart.par`` file as a starting point and ``examples/parfiles/quickstart.dat`` as our observation.
+Copy these to a new folder somewhere.

 Prerequisites
 -------------

 Before reading this you should have a few things on hand.
-Firstly ``H2O`` and ``CH4`` absorption cross sections in a python pickle format are required.
+Firstly ``H2O`` and ``CO2`` absorption cross sections in one of the :ref:`supported_data_formats` is required.
+This example assumes cross-sections at *R=10000*.
 Secondly some collisionally induced absorption (CIA) cross sections are also required for a later part for ``H2-He`` and ``H2-H2``, you can get these from the HITRAN_ site.

 Setup